360MuslimExperts/edu/README.md

 4. Access the project via your local server URL (e.g., `http://localhost/edu-360ME/`).

 ## API Dependency
-This website is a **frontend client** and does not host the PDF files or the file listings itself.
+This website functions as a **client-side application** and does not host the PDF files or the file listings itself.
 All content (lists of books and notes) is fetched from a private API endpoint:
 `https://360muslimexperts.com/panel/edu_api.php`

-This means that to run the project locally, the live API must be accessible.
-The PDF files themselves are also hosted on the `360muslimexperts.com` domain.
+This means that for the project to run, the live API must be accessible.
+The PDF files themselves are also hosted on the `360muslimexperts.com` domain and are fetched via a proxy script.

 ## Security
 The application includes several security measures:
-- **PDF Proxy**: The `view-pdf.php` script includes a proxy to securely fetch PDFs from the allowed domain (`360muslimexperts.com`), preventing Cross-Origin (CORS) issues while restricting access to other domains.
+- **PDF Proxy**: The `view-pdf.php` script acts as a server-side proxy to fetch PDFs from the `360muslimexperts.com` domain.
+This bypasses browser Cross-Origin (CORS) restrictions and prevents direct exposure of the source file path.
 - **Security Headers**: Standard security headers like `Content-Security-Policy`, `X-Frame-Options`, and `X-XSS-Protection` are set to mitigate common web vulnerabilities.
 - **Input Sanitization**: All user input (e.g., `$_GET` parameters) is sanitized using PHP filters to prevent XSS and other injection attacks.
 - **Secret Management**: The `config.php` file, which contains API keys, is explicitly excluded from version control via `.gitignore`.